-Grief and Thanksgiving
+Grief on Thanksgiving Day

 - You must trust your feelings.
-But, if you can find a way to be around those that support you, even if it’s for a short period of time it can be healing to you.
+But, if you can find a way to be around those that support you, even if it’s for a short period of time, then DO IT!
+It can be healing to you.

 - Relax your mind, sit quietly and ask your inner self to help you find something to be grateful for, an answer will come.
-It may be as simple as you got yourself out of bed or got yourself dressed.
+It may be as simple as getting yourself dressed or out of bed.
 It may be a soothing cup of tea.
 Maybe it’s a memory of your loved one that popped into your head.
 Perhaps it’s a grandchild, or a pet.

 You Can Do this!

 - These positive things begin to change you at a deeper level.
 It doesn’t happen overnight, but it does happen.
 I remember I used to walk around my house and say to myself, “I am happy.”
 I didn’t feel happy at the time, but it created a positive energy and eventually I began to change.

-Begin to find small things to be thankful for each day, it doesn’t matter what they are.
+- Begin to find small things to be thankful for each day, it doesn’t matter what they are.
 What you are doing is changing your thought pattern.
 When you begin to think on positive things more and more, then the negative begins to leave.